brian-lau/MatlabStan/README.md

 For more information on Stan and its modeling language, see the Stan User's Guide and Reference Manual at http://mc-stan.org/.

-## Status
-Developed on Matlab 2012a and OSX.
-Passes unit tests on Windows 7 with Matlab 2013a.
-Should work on Linux, although someone needs to test it...

 ## Installation
-Install

-1. CmdStan 2.0.1 or greater
-2. MatlabProcessManager 0.4.0 or greater
-3. MatlabStan

 Details are provided in the [Getting started](https://github.com/brian-lau/MatlabStan/wiki/Getting-Started) page of the wiki.

 ##Example